RSS

 The pink curry is Thai red curry paste and lots of coconut cream that I simmer a few minutes with onion and garlic.
 The veggies are celery leaves, ninniku no me (garlic sprouts) and okra.

-Reblogged from GOURMANDE in OSAKA:
+GOURMANDE in OSAKA

-A “burger”, that the Japanese call hamburg’ or hanbaagu to differenciate them from the meat patties from the infamous fast-food chain.
 It’s vegan and it’s “recycling” stuff.
 Yes, okara is a by-product of making tofu and it would only be discarded usually.
 That’s too bad as it’s full of healthy fibers, and I find it delicious.

 The Daring Cooks’ February 2012 challenge was hosted by Audax & Lis and they chose to present Patties for their ease of construction, ingredients and deliciousness!
+We were given several recipes, and learned the different types of binders and cooking methods to produce our own tasty patties!

-Reblogged from GOURMANDE in OSAKA:
+GOURMANDE in OSAKA

-Happy Chinese New Year to all my readers !
 These “niangao” (year cakes) are offered to the kitchen gods to get a good year of good food.
 Then I ate them, because the Chinese gods are so busy today that they need some help.

 They are simply made of mochiko (sticky rice flour ) and sugar.
 And a little natural red coloring.

-Reblogged from GOURMANDE in OSAKA:
+GOURMANDE in OSAKA

 Rice is a food you can completely waste if you don’t cook it properly.
 It can become a lump, stay like raw starch, half-lump and half-starch.
 It can taste watery.
 Or you can get it just great : fluffy, each grain cooked at the same level, neither hard nor smashed, and full of its flavors.